Christian music industry: History

 Growth continued until about 2003, but has generally followed the trends of the larger music industry since that point.
 In 2009 a New York Times op-ed placed the entire music industry on a "deathwatch," pointing out that new forms of media, piracy, and new pricing options are driving gross sales down.
 In another example of parallelism, the Christian music industry has experienced largely the same phenomenon.
 In the Christian marketplace, music consumption has risen by as much as 30% since 2005, but overall album sales have dropped to about half of their 1999 levels.
 However, some critics point out that the current downturn may have long term positive effects for the industry.
 John J. Thompson told Christianity Today that "The lack of monetary benefit has filtered out some of the people who should not have been doing this in the first place.
 If the people who are in it for the money are gone, it leaves more turf for those who had something a little bit loftier in mind."

 In 2025, Billboard noticed a significant increase in the success of Christian music, as two Christian songs, Brandon Lake and Jelly Roll's "Hard Fought Hallelujah" and Forrest Frank's "Your Way's Better" appeared on the Billboard Hot 100 chart at the same time, the first time an such an occurrence has happened since 2013, and only the second time overall.
 Later that year, several more Christian songs appeared on the chart, including Frank and The Figs' "Lemonade", Phil Wickham's "What an Awesome God", and Josiah Queen's "Dusty Bibles".
 That same year, a rise in Christian-based themes in mainstream rap and hip-hop music.
+Luminate reported the genre increasing by 18.5% on-demand streams in comparison with 2024.